peter-burza/budget-tracker/README.md

 - First fetch of data after login, will be from last 5 years maybe? to prevent long waiting after login... or maybe last 1000 transactions? up to descusion
 - Zjednotit vysku selectov v New Entry
-- finish styling of date select (Mui Material component)... pain in the ass :D
+- finish styling of date select (Mui Material component) - [blue border on focus, width on resize...]... pain in the ass :D

 #### DONE TASKS ✅